-The place in question was Landmannalaugar, a colorful spot in Iceland's center known simply as “the Highlands.”
+The place in question was Landmannalaugar, a colorful spot in Iceland's central Highlands.
 You've probably seen the region's rainbow-hued mountains in photos, and might even be aware that the area is very popular with hikers.

-I desperately wanted to see those colorful mountains and get a taste of Iceland's Highlands – an area I've never successfully visited on my previous winter trips to Iceland.
-But my dad and I had limited time in Iceland, and he's waiting on a knee replacement – meaning we weren't going to be doing any serious hiking.
+I desperately wanted to see those colorful mountains and get a taste of Iceland's Highlands – an area I'd never successfully visited on my previous winter trips to Iceland.
+But my dad and I had limited time in Iceland, and he was waiting on a knee replacement – meaning we weren't going to be doing any serious hiking.

 So the question then became: could we visit Landmannalaugar in just one day?

 A quick Google search revealed that there WERE, in fact, day trips to Landmannalaugar from Reykjavik.
 But they were long tours, and only allowed for limited time in those jaw-dropping rainbow mountains.

 In the end, I decided to book a tour anyway; sometimes I'd rather get just a taste of something than not see it at all, and that's definitely how I felt about this part of Iceland.

 Want to book your own Landmannalaugar day tour?
 Here are some good options: